 Does money bring happiness?
-What are the links between economics and social wellbeing in Brazil and the world?
+What are the links between economics and social well-being in Brazil and the world?
 Is the country a point outside the curve?
 Beyond the structural aspects captured in global figures, in recent years Brazil has suffered the worst recession in its statistically documented history, offering the opportunity to test those aspects in the extreme Brazilian case: has the quality of life declined to a greater or lesser degree than in other countries?
 What are Brazilians’ lives like?
 Why is the nation’s general happiness declining more than its GDP?
 Is it unemployment, inequality, disillusion with politics, or all those aforementioned alternatives?
 Who has suffered most from the Brazilian recession - women, rural residents and or the illiterate?
-Or who of the poor, rich or the so-called new middle class has lost happiness most?
+Or who of the poor, rich or the so-called new middle class has lost most happiness?
 These are the questions this study looks to answer.

-Unprecedented research compares Brazilians’ perceptions to rest of world
+Research compares Brazilians’ perceptions to rest of world

 The survey “Crisis Perceptions”, published by FGV Social – Center for Social Policy on October 17, shows how Brazilians see several aspects of their political and social context.
 Based on microdata from the Gallup World Poll, FGV Social compared Brazilians’ perceptions to those of 124 countries.

 “We often think that the world is complicated and that Brazil is too.
 Actually, Brazil is much more complicated”, said the director of FGV Social and author of the survey, Marcelo Neri.